 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 218. - This procedure requires installation of the optional Hydraulic Center-Link (MD #B4650). - The engine MUST be running to perform this procedure. - 1.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 211. - This procedure requires installation of the optional Hydraulic Center-Link (MD #B4650). - The engine MUST be running to perform this procedure. - 1.
 Start the engine. - 2.
 Press PROGRAM (A) and SELECT (B) on the CDM to enter programming mode. - WINDROWER SETUP? is displayed on the upper line.

-- Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - NO/YES is displayed on the lower line. - 4.
+- 3. Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - NO/YES is displayed on the lower line. - 4.
 Press right arrow (A) to select YES.
 Press SELECT (B).

-- NO/YES is displayed on the lower line. - 6.
+- 5. Press SELECT (B) until ACTIVATE FUNCTIONS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 6.
 Press right arrow (A) to select YES.
 Press SELECT (B).

-- 7. Press SELECT (D) until ACTIVATE HDR TILT is displayed on the upper line. - IN/OUT is displayed on the lower line. - 8.
-Press and hold left arrow (B) to decrease header tilt.
+7. Press SELECT (D) until ACTIVATE HDR TILT is displayed on

+8. Press and hold left arrow (B) to decrease header tilt.
 Press and hold right arrow (C) to increase header tilt.